In these unprecedented times, which are causing so much upheaval & uncertainty, the way funerals were traditionally carried out has changed.

 To download the form SF200 go to www.direct.gov.uk and type SF200 into the search column or contact Job Centre Plus on 0800 055 6688 and request a form SF200.

-Every church will decide if it can be used for services and how many people their building can safely hold whilst observing social distancing, however, Government guidelines state there can be no more than 30 people in attendance even where the venue has greater capacity.
+Every church will decide if it can be used for services and how many people their building can safely hold whilst observing social distancing, however, Government guidelines state there can be no more than 30 mourners in attendance even where the venue has greater capacity – this rule applies to both inside and outside of the Church or venue.
 Whilst music and hymns can be played, the guidelines state that hymns should not be sung by the congregation.
 Face masks should be worn when inside a church and contact details of those attending should be collected for ‘Track & Trace’ purposes, which after 28 days will be securely disposed of.

 Churches & Cemeteries are also offering Graveside Services.
 Please ask for more details.